kristijanme/WineryApp/README.md

 ### Requirements
 - .NET 9 SDK
 - Node.js (>=16)
-- The backend and frontend have to run simultaneously
+- The backend and frontend have to run simultaneously on different terminals so that the app has all the functionalities

 ### Run backend
 # from repo root